manim-kindergarten/manimml/README.md

       font_size="24"
       t2c="{'Text':BLUE, 'TexText':BLUE, 'LaTeX':ORANGE}"
     >
-      The most important difference between Text and TexText is that\n you can change the font more easily, but can't use the LaTeX grammar
+      The most important difference between Text and TexText is that you can change the font more easily, but can't use the LaTeX grammar
     </Text>
   </VGroup>